alirezajooyandeh/My_ArchiMind_Version-/README.md

-🏛️ ArchiMind — AI-Powered Floor Plan Understanding MVP
+ArchiMind — AI-Powered Floor Plan Understanding (MVP)

-Automated wall, door, window, and room detection for architectural drawings

-ArchiMind is an AI tool that analyzes architectural floor plans and extracts building intelligence instantly.
+ArchiMind is an AI system that reads architectural floor plans and extracts building intelligence automatically.
-This early MVP demonstrates the core capabilities of the platform—built specifically for the architecture, engineering, and construction (AEC) industry.
+This MVP demonstrates the core capabilities of the platform, built specifically for the architecture, engineering, and construction (AEC) industry.

-🚀 What This MVP Does
+What This MVP Does

-The system takes an uploaded floor plan image (PNG/JPG/PDF) and automatically:
+Upload a floor plan (PNG, JPG, or PDF) and the system automatically:

 1. Detects Architectural Components

-🧱 Walls (straight + curved)
+Walls (straight and curved)

-🚪 Doors
+Doors

-🪟 Windows
+Windows

-🏠 Rooms (with area calculations)
+Rooms, including polygon extraction

 2. Computes Room Areas

-Automatic square footage (ft²)
+Automatic square footage (ft²) when scale is known

-Pixel area fallback when scaling is unknown
+Pixel-based fallback when scale is unknown

-3. Renders a Visual Overlay
+3. Generates a Visual Overlay

-Wall boxes
+Wall bounding boxes

-Room fill colors
+Room color fills

-Labels & tooltips

-Interactive legend
+Room labels and tooltips

+Optional legend and layer toggles

-4. Exports Key Data
+4. Exports Data

-JSON detection output
+JSON output for detections

-Visual PNG overlay
+PNG overlay image

-Simple interaction through a clean web interface
+Clean and simple web interface

-This MVP is the foundation of the full ArchiMind roadmap, which aims to include automated CBC code compliance, fixture counting, ADA validation, and cost estimation.
+This MVP is the foundation for the full ArchiMind platform, which will include automated CBC code compliance, fixture counting, ADA validation, occupancy calculations, and cost estimation.

-🏗️ Tech Stack
+Tech Stack
-Backend (FastAPI)
+Backend

+FastAPI

 Python

-Ultralytics YOLO models (Wall/Window/Door/Room)
+Ultralytics YOLO (custom-trained models for walls, doors, windows, rooms)

 OpenCV

-Geometry tools (Shapely-like utilities)

-NMS thresholding controls

-Robust image preprocessing
+Geometry and scaling utilities

+Image preprocessing and noise filtering

 Frontend